-CAE employs over 8,500 employees; of these approximately 1,600 are unionized and covered by 42 different collective agreements all over the world.
+CAE employs over 8,500 employees; of these approximately 1,700 are unionized and covered by 43 different collective agreements all over the world.
+These differing collective bargaining agreements have various expiration dates, including that of an employee group in Montreal, Canada which is expiring in June 2018 and is currently in the process of being renewed.
 The Company maintains constructive relationships with its unions and strives to achieve mutually beneficial relationships while maintaining cost competitiveness.

-2.15 Foreign Operations
+2.17 Foreign Exchange